 Osaka Castle can be reached by taking the subway to the Tanimachi 4-chrome station.
 Or the JR train service to Osakajokoen Station.

 Himeji Castle (姫路城)

 Nicknamed the “white egret” castle, elegant Himeji Castle (姫路城) is considered to be the finest example of classical Japanese castle construction.
-A massive structure, it is not only the largest castle in Japan, but also one of Japan’s first UNESCO World Heritage sites.
+A massive structure, it is not only the largest castle in Japan, it is also one of Japan’s earlier UNESCO World Heritage sites.
 The castle recently underwent several years of restoration and was fully reopened to the public on March 27, 2015.
 With Himeji town just a short train ride from the major cities of Osaka and Kobe, this is one castle no visitor to the Kansai region should miss.

 Himeji castle is a short walk from Himeji train station, which is serviced by the Shinkansen bullet train service.

 In its heyday, Kumamoto Castle (熊本城) was heavily fought for, resulting in its unfortunate destruction in 1877.
 Today, its reconstructed version is on the standard itinerary for visitors to Japan’s south.
 One of the country’s three premier castles, the other two being Himeji Castle and Matsumoto Castle, the castle grounds are also popular cherry blossom viewing spots, with a full reconstruction of a daimyo’s palace building near to it.
 Many visitors to Kumamoto City come just to visit this stately, majestic structure.
 If in Kyushu, you should do so too.

 Tragically, Kumamoto City was hit hard by the double shocks of the April 14, 2016 Kyushu Earthquake.
 The castle keep did not collapse, but its roof was badly damaged, with many shingles dislodged.
 Parts of the historical ramparts also collapsed.